publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

 = 4.1.4 - 28 March 2025 =
-* Fixed: Menu link renamed to "Permissions" for better clarity. #754
+* Updated: Menu link renamed to "Permissions" for better clarity. #754
-* Fixed: Moved the "Tags" option to the Advanced tab. #1250
+* Updated: Moved the "Tags" option to the Advanced tab. #1250
-* Fixed: Moved explanatory text into a tooltip for cleaner UI. #1217
+* Updated: Moved explanatory text into a tooltip for cleaner UI. #1217
-* Fixed: Display a message when no Groups or Users are available in Select2 fields. #1500
+* Updated: Display a message when no Groups or Users are available in Select2 fields. #1500
-* Fixed: Integrated Select2 for Group and User selection for improved usability. #1196
+* Updated: Integrated Select2 for Group and User selection for improved usability. #1196
-* Fixed: Removed unnecessary message from Tags screen. #1327
+* Removed: Unnecessary message on Tags screen. #1327
 * Fixed: Double "Update" button issue. #1496
 * Fixed: Notes item was incorrectly shown in the Core tab. #1251
 * Fixed: Incomplete string escaping in CSA. #1494
-* Fixed: Updated translations for 4.1.3 release. #1493
+* Lang: Updated translations for 4.1.3 release. #1493

 = 4.1.3 - 6 March 2025 =
 * Added: Media tab to permissions settings. #1328